Louvre Abu Dhabi | A Universal Museum

 Saadiyat Cultural District

 Saadiyat Cultural District on Saadiyat Island, Abu Dhabi, is devoted to culture and the arts.
 An ambitious cultural undertaking of the 21st century, it will be a nucleus for global culture, attracting local, regional and international visitors with unique exhibitions, permanent collections, productions and performances.
-Its iconic buildings will form a historical statement on the finest 21st century architecture; Zayed National Museum, Louvre Abu Dhabi and Guggenheim Abu Dhabi.
+Its iconic buildings will form a historical statement on the finest 21st-century architecture; Zayed National Museum, Louvre Abu Dhabi and Guggenheim Abu Dhabi.
 These museums will complement and collaborate with local and regional arts and cultural institutions including Universities and Research Centers.

 Abu Dhabi Tourism & Culture Authority

 Abu Dhabi Tourism & Culture Authority (TCA Abu Dhabi) conserves and promotes the heritage and culture of Abu Dhabi emirate and leverages them in the development of a world-class, sustainable destination of distinction which enriches the lives of visitors and residents alike.
 The Authority drives the Emirate’s tourism sector and markets the destination internationally through a wide range of activities aimed at attracting visitors and investment.
-Its policies, plans and programs relate to the preservation of heritage and culture, including protecting archaeological and historical sites and to developing museums, including the Louvre Abu Dhabi, Zayed National Museum and Guggenheim Abu Dhabi.
+Its policies, plans and programs related to the preservation of heritage and culture, including protecting archaeological and historical sites and to developing museums, including the Louvre Abu Dhabi, Zayed National Museum and Guggenheim Abu Dhabi.
 TCA Abu Dhabi supports intellectual and artistic activities and cultural events to nurture a rich cultural environment and honor the emirate’s heritage.
-A key role is to create synergy in the destination’s development through close co-ordination with its wide-ranging stakeholder base.
+A key role is to create synergy in the destination’s development through close coordination with its wide-ranging stakeholder base.